asafiw/simloud-docs/src/pages/en/vault-usage.markdown

   password=$(vault kv get -field=password  <path_to_secret>)
 ```

-- You can view the values in question by navigating to the job build output after building the service from the branch.
+- You can view the values by navigating to the job build output after building the service from the branch.

 For demonstration purposes, we will acquire a number of test values secured in a secret.
 The **path** to it in Vault is: ``jenkins/test/config``